MScholtes/Windows-Service/Readme.md

 ## History

 ### 1.0.2 / 2020-01-22
-Fix for CollectEventsService (error setting time interval to 0 for second computer)
+Fix for CollectEventsService (fix for error setting time interval to 0 for second computer)

 ### 1.0.1 / 2020-01-06
 DemoSessionService added